jjvanzon/Circular-Language-Spec/broader-view/broader-view-loose-ideas.md

 - Looking at the 'Subtext' programming language.
 - "Subtext" implies that this is always possible, but of course underlying procedures could be
-- "Subtext" code when it grows is really bound to become unoverviewable.
+- "Subtext" code when it grows might become unoverviewable.
 - His assumption that humans are not good at abstract thinking is just not true in my view.
 Humans do nothing else.
 - If he might give his functions better identifiers, it might be better off.